-Rome has a complex set of underground tunnels and burial catacombs that were used to bury Roman citizens of Jewish, pagan, and early Christian faiths until the 5th century.
+Rome has a complex set of underground tunnels and burial catacombs that were used to bury Roman citizens of Jewish, pagan, and early Christians faith until the 5th century.

 These underground worlds are fascinating, which makes catacombs popular attractions.